-Philip Andrews is a percussionist, steel pan artist, drummer, and educator based in Worcester, Massachusetts.
-He has been playing and teaching professionally for over fifteen years.
+Phil Andrews is a professional musician and teacher based in Worcester, Massachusetts.
+He has been playing and teaching drums, percussion, and steel drums for over fifteen years.

 Phil holds both a Masters and Bachelors degree in Percussion Performance from the College-Conservatory of Music and the Hartt School of Music, where he was a recipient of the Alexander Lepak Memorial Scholarship.
 His main teachers include Benjamin Toth, James Culley, and Pieter Struyk.
 He also was fortunate enough to study various other aspects of contemporary, jazz, and ethnic percussion with Russell Burge, Allen Otte, Alexander Lepak, Rogerio Boccato, Shane Shanahan, David Samuels, and Joe Galeota.